TUOS-COM-Reengineering-2025/week-9-refactoring-pgt08/mini-report.typ

 == Main.py changes

+- Renamed variables in `generate_report` to be more readable.
 - Merged the calculation for heavy and fragile items
 - Removed redundant variables and functions at module level